-- To name the commissioning client company only the type of company (e.g. a pharmaceutical manufacturer), unless the client is: - o a data controller - o the source of the personal data - o going to receive personal data - Specific consent for a recruiter to pass respondent personal data to a fieldwork or MR agency as long as the two are contractually linked. - Specific consent to use anonymised MR findings for the purpose for which they were collected e.g. MR findings can be used in a journal article if represented entirely appropriately.
+- To name the commissioning client company only the type of company (e.g. a pharmaceutical manufacturer), unless the client is: - o a data controller (see Naming the End Client for description of data controller) - o the source of the personal data - o going to receive personal data - Specific consent for a recruiter to pass respondent personal data to a fieldwork or MR agency as long as the two are contractually linked. - Specific consent to use anonymised MR findings for the purpose for which they were collected, e.g. MR findings can be used in a journal article if represented entirely appropriately.